 Sculpting and painting papier-mâché, clay and collage on board and canvas recreate landscape textures, Catherine experiments with the possibility of muscle memory in the media; turning newspaper once again into trees, clay once more into earth.
 Often using wood as a base and allowing the grain to show through, many paintings are occupied by trees as symbols of life, family connections, and roots sometimes stretching leafless towards a stormy sky or crowded together as fairytale reminders of our deepest fears, mystery and promise.
 Using art to comment on the changing natural environment, her work is searching for the structures that have replaced the dominance of the cathedral on the landscape, such as wind turbines and pylons as they still reach towards the heavens.

-May 2017 Catherine will be exhibiting in Global Reactive, and international exhibition highlighting the ongoing issues around the nuclear power plant in Fukushima.
+May 2017 Catherine exhibited in Global Reactive, an international exhibition highlighting the ongoing issues around the nuclear power plant in Fukushima.
 Each artist will be interpreting a five line poem “gogyohshi” from the poet Taro Aizu, born in Fukushima, many international poetry awards.
+Collaging cesium reports